-Medical services are provided by approved doctors, public hospitals, private hospitals, clinics under contract with health insurance funds, and recognized sanatoriums.
+Medical services are provided by approved doctors, public hospitals, private hospitals, clinics under contract with health insurance funds, and by members of other health professions such as nurses or physiotherapists.

 Medical benefits include primary and specialist treatment, hospitalization, ambulance services, pharmaceuticals, maternity care, and convalescence.